-- 35. Have you identified all available school space to be used to maximise physical distancing? - 36.
-Have you reviewed the templates provided by the Department of Education which show options for revised layout of school rooms to meet physical distancing requirements? - 37.
-Have you arranged to revise the layout of the rooms and furniture as per the Department guidelines if necessary? - 38.
-Have you arranged in each room that the teacher's desk should be at least 1m and where possible 2m away from pupil desks? - 39.
-Have you arranged in each room that pupils would be at least 1m away from each other? - 40.
-Have you allocated work stations consistently to the same staff and children rather than having spaces that are shared? - 41.
-Have you structured pupils and their teachers into Class Bubbles (i.e. a class grouping which stays apart from other classes as much as possible) and discrete groups or "Pods" within those class bubbles to the extent that this is practical?
+- 36. Have you identified all available school space to be used to maximise physical distancing? - 37.
+Have you reviewed the templates provided by the Department of Education which show options for revised layout of school rooms to meet physical distancing requirements? - 38.
+Have you arranged to revise the layout of the rooms and furniture as per the Department guidelines? - 39.
+Have you arranged in each room that the teacher's desk should be at least 1m (and where possible 2m) away from student desks? - 40.
+Have you arranged in each room that students would be, at least 1m and (where possible 2m) away from each other? - 41.
+Have you where possible and practicable assigned students to main class cohorts to minimise the risk of infection from COVID-19?

-- 42. If you have divided a class into Pods, have you arranged at least 1m distance between individual Pods within the class bubble and between individuals in the pod, whenever possible? - 43.
-Have you taken steps to limit contact and sharing of common facilities between people in different Class Bubbles (and Pods within those class bubbles) as much as possible? - 44.
-Have you arranged Pod sizes to be as small as it is likely to be reasonably practical in the specific classroom context? - 45.
-Have you arranged to the greatest extent possible for pupils and teaching staff to be consistently in the same Class Bubbles acknowledging that this will not be possible at all times? - 46.
-Have you arranged where possible that different class bubbles to have separate breaks and meal times or separate areas at break or meal times? - 47.
-Have you made arrangements to limit interaction on arrival and departure from school and in other shared areas? - 48.
-Have you encouraged walking or cycling to school as much as possible? - 49.
-Have you made arrangements, in so far as practicable, to open additional access points to school to reduce congestion? - 50.
-Can you provide a one system for entering and exiting the school, where practical? - 51.
-Have you arranged for staff meetings to be held remotely or in small groups or in large spaces to facilitate physical distancing? - 52.
-Have you a system to regularly remind staff and pupils to maintain physical distancing - 53.
-Have you advised staff not to shake hands and to avoid any physical contact?
+- 42. Have you arranged the timetable to facilitate double classes where possible and practicable? - 43.
+Have you advised staff and students that when students are moving to an elective subject they would, where practicable be seated with members of their main class cohort? - 44.
+Have you made arrangements to limit interaction on arrival and departure from school and in other shared areas? - 45.
+Have you encouraged walking or cycling to school as much as possible? - 46.
+Have you made arrangements, in so far as possible, to open additional access points to school to reduce congestion? - 47.
+Can you provide a one system for entering and exiting the school, where practical? - 48.
+Have you arranged for staff meetings to be held remotely or in small groups or in large spaces to facilitate physical distancing? - 49.
+Have you taken steps to minimise rotation of staff between classes where possible? - 50.
+Have you a system to regularly remind staff and students to maintain physical distancing? - 51.
+Have you advised staff and students not to shake hands and to avoid any physical contact? - 52.
+Have you stopped all non-essential travel for school activities?